Insurer Centene to buy Magellan in $2.2 billion mental health push

-(Reuters) -Health insurer Centene Corp is buying Magellan Health Inc in a $2.2 billion deal, looking to build up its mental health services as more Americans struggle with COVID-19-related behavioral and anxiety issues.
+(Reuters) -Health insurer Centene Corp said on Monday it has agreed to buy Magellan Health Inc in a $2.2 billion deal including debt, looking to build up its mental health services as more Americans struggle with COVID-19-related behavioral and anxiety issues.

-Centene has offered $95 per share in cash, a 14.7% premium to the pharmacy benefits manager’s Thursday closing price, the companies said in a statement on Monday.
+Centene has offered $95 per share in cash, a 14.7% premium to the pharmacy benefits manager’s Thursday closing price.

-Shares of Magellan Health, which also provides mental health services to patients with serious mental illness, autism and opioid and substance use, were up about 11% to $92 before the bell.
+Shares of Magellan Health, which also provides mental health services to patients with serious mental illness, autism and opioid and substance use, were up 13.1% at $93.70 on Monday afternoon on the Nasdaq.

 The move by Centene to expand mental health support comes as more than two out of five Americans are struggling with mental or behavioral health issues associated with the pandemic, the company said.

+Magellan’s divestiture of a business unit earlier this year that was similar to Centene’s was the catalyst that allowed a deal to move forward, Neidorff said.

+Centene’s patients, after being diagnosed with a serious illness, such as cancer, would benefit from having increased access to mental health care, Neidorff added.

-The deal, which also includes debt, will add two million pharmacy benefit members and 16 million medical pharmacy members to Centene’s portfolio.
+The deal will add 2 million pharmacy benefit members and 16 million medical pharmacy members to Centene’s portfolio, the company said.

 It would also bring to Centene 18 million third-party customers of specialty health services, which includes physical medicine and rehabilitation to people with disabilities.

-Centene said it would raise debt to fund the cash portion of the deal and that J.P.
-Morgan has provided a $2.38 billion as financing commitment.

-The healthcare industry has seen a wave of consolidation between insurers and pharmacy benefit managers, driven by pressure from governments and large corporations to lower soaring medical costs.
+There has been a wave of healthcare industry consolidation in recent years between insurers and pharmacy benefit managers, driven by pressure from governments and large corporations to lower soaring medical costs.

-Benefit managers administer prescription drug programs for health insurers, self-insured companies and government agencies, negotiating deals with drug manufacturers, working with pharmacies and processing claims.

 Large deals include CVS Health Corp’s $69 billion acquisition of health insurer Aetna Inc and Cigna Corp’s $52 billion deal to buy PBM Express Scripts Holding Co.